 William Tyler Professor of Economics

-Chris Wallace is the William Tyler Professor of Economics and Head of Department.
+Chris Wallace is the William Tyler Professor of Economics.
 Before arriving in Leicester in 2011, he was the Fellow and Tutor in Economics at Trinity College, Oxford, and a Lecturer, and latterly Professor of Economic Theory, at the University of Oxford between 2000 and 2011.
 Before this he was an undergraduate and graduate at the London School of Economics; he completed his doctorate in 1999 at Nuffield College, Oxford, where he continued to work as an Open Prize Research Fellow between 1998 and 2000.
 His research is in the area of game theory: in particular his work focuses on issues of equilibrium selection and the use and value of information in games.
 He has published papers in journals such as the Review of Economic Studies, the Economic Journal, the Journal of Economic Theory, and the Journal of Monetary Economics.
-He acted as business manager and company secretary for the Review of Economic Studies from 2004 to 2012, has been an associate editor of the Economic Journal since 2009, and has been Head of Department since 2014.
+He acted as business manager and company secretary for the Review of Economic Studies from 2004 to 2012, was an associate editor of the Economic Journal from 2009 to 2015, and was Head of Department at Leicester from 2014 to 2016.

 - Tel: +44 (0) 116 252 2492